 - any contractors of sub-contractors involved

-Zoning Permits fees is $5 per $1,000 estimated construction cost.
+Zoning Permits fees is $5 per $1,000 estimated construction cost plus a $15 administrative fee.
 If the homeowner is doing the work, include the cost of materials.

 The average time to process and issue a Zoning Permit is seven (7) to ten (10) business days.